Pudhiya Mugam: Production

-Suresh Menon had to portray the lead role as no actors were willing to do it.
+The producers released a casting call for a debutant actor to play the male lead.
+The director Suresh Menon ultimately did so as no actors were willing to do it.
 This was the first film of cinematographer Muthu Ganesh.
-Arvind Swami and Vikram lent their voices for Suresh and Vineeth respectively.
+Arvind Swamy and Vikram lent their voices for Menon and Vineeth respectively.
+Filming locations included Sri Lanka and Kodaikanal.
+Menon described Pudhiya Mugam as the first Indian Tamil film shot in Sri Lanka after the 1983 riots.

 Soundtrack

 The soundtrack composed by A. R. Rahman had six songs and an instrumental theme (which was only included in the cassettes), with lyrics by Vairamuthu.
-The songs were later reused in the Hindi film Vishwavidhaata, Rahman was upset with the producers since the music was re-used in the film without his permission.
+The songs were later reused in the 1997 Hindi film Vishwavidhaata, Rahman was upset with the producers since they had done so without his permission.
 The guitarist R. Prasanna started his career with this film with the song "July Maadham"; it also marked the singing debut of Annupamaa.
+The song "Kannukku Mai Azhagu" is set to the Carnatic raga Harikambhoji.

-Reception
+Release and reception

-The Indian Express wrote, "What could have developed into a fast-paced, edge-of-the-seat thriller fizzles out".
+Pudhiya Mugam was released on 28 May 1993.
+Malini Mannath of The Indian Express wrote, "What could have developed into a fast-paced, edge-of-the-seat thriller fizzles out".
+R. P. R. of Kalki also gave a mixed review, criticising the story but appreciated Rahman's music and Vairamuthu's lyrics.